 Key features

-- AI-powered video learning: Extracts transcripts, generates quizzes, and creates table of contents from uploaded videos automatically.
+- AI-powered video learning: Generates transcripts, quizzes, and table of contents from uploaded video automatically

-- White-label branded platform: Allows custom domain names, complete brand identity control, and no-code mobile app builder.
+- White-label branded platform: Custom domains, complete brand identity control, and a no-code mobile app builder

 Pros